Infinitesimal isometries along curves and generalized Jacobi equations: Killing transport as parallel transport for a connection on

 Let $\gamma:[0,L]\rightarrow M$ be a a $C^2$ curve parameterized by arc length.
 A solution $(X,A)$ of (\ref{GenJacEqtn}) along $\gamma$ (with no assumption that $A$ is skew) may be regarded as parallel transport with respect to a connection on the bundle of 1-jets of vector fields $J^{1}(TM)=TM\oplus\text{End}(TM)\rightarrow M$ related to the Levi-Civita connection.
 Indeed, if $\tilde{\nabla}$ is defined by

 for sections $(X,A)$ of $J^{1}(TM)$, it is easy to show that $\tilde{\nabla}$ is a covariant derivative (or Koszul connection \cite{Spivak}).

 By Theorem~\ref{variation thm}, the parallel transport for $\tilde{\nabla}$ preserves the sub-bundle $TM\oplus\so(TM)\rightarrow M$ (on which it is called Killing transport), and so $\tilde{\nabla}$ restricts to a connection on this sub-bundle.
+We note that this connection on this sub-bundle and its relation to Killing fields have been independently studied by other authors recently \cite{Atkins,ConsoleOlmos,Eastwood1,Eastwood2}.
+In particular, they note that parallel sections of the sub-bundle correspond to Killing fields on $M$.
+It is not difficult to see that parallel sections of the larger bundle $J^{1}(TM)\rightarrow M$ correspond to infinitesimal affine transformations on $M$.

 In this section we study the properties of $\tilde{\nabla}$ on this sub-bundle in dimension two when $M$ is oriented, in which case $TM\oplus\so(TM) \cong TM\oplus\mathbb{R}$.
-We note that this connection on this sub-bundle has been independently studied in \cite{Atkins} and \cite{ConsoleOlmos}.

 Let $T = \gamma'$.
 Let $N$ be the unit normal vector field along $\gamma$ such that $T$, $N$ form an oriented frame.
 Since $A$ is skew-symmetric, it is a scalar multiple of $J$, where $JT=N$ and $JN=-T$.
 In fact, it is easily seen that $A = -\xionetwo J$, where $\xi_{i}^{j}$ is defined in (\ref{xi ik def}) for an arbitrary, oriented, orthonormal frame $e_1$, $e_2$.
 It follows that $\xionetwo$ is independent of the choice of oriented frame in (\ref{xi ik def}).
 Then equations (\ref{GenJacEqtn}) become

 where $K = \left\langle R(T,N)N,T\right\rangle = R_{1212}$ is the Gaussian curvature of $M$ and $d\alpha$ is the area form.
 Relative to an oriented, orthonormal frame $e_1$, $e_2$ we have, either from (\ref{GenJacEqtn2D}) or (\ref{GenJacEqtnFrame}), that